Lt. Commander Susan Ivanova is promoted to Commander and later to Captain. In the Distant Finale, she's a General.

 General Hammond was Put on a Bus in SG-1: "The New Order" by giving him a third star and sending him to the Pentagon to head up Homeworld Security.

 Though it went unremarked, supporting character Dr. Janet Fraiser started out wearing captain's insignia, then later switched to the brass leaf of a major.

-Though it went unremarked, odd for a main character, Julian Bashir started out with the rank insignia of a lieutenant, junior grade (one gold pip, one black pip), then sometime in season four started wearing the insignia of a full lieutenant (two gold pips).
-A similar thing happened with Jadzia Dax, who started the series as a lieutenant and started wearing lieutenant commander insignia later.
+Though it went unremarked, odd for a main character, Julian Bashir started out with the rank insignia of a lieutenant, junior grade (one gold pip, one black pip), then at the start of season four he started wearing the insignia of a full lieutenant (two gold pips).
+A similar thing happened with Jadzia Dax, who started the series as a lieutenant and started wearing lieutenant commander insignia at around the same time.

 Riker got a field promotion to captain when Picard was captured by the Borg.
 When Picard was rescued Riker got demoted back to Commander.

 Wesley was promoted from boy to acting ensign to actual ensign (then dropped back to cadet when he entered the academy).
 He left Starfleet before graduation.